faraway1nspace/BayesCMR_workshop/README.md

 PART 5: Cormack-Jolly-Seber as a HMM
 ------------------------------------

 This tutorial introduces the idea of *conditioning on the first capture* and re-casts the CJS model as a very simple HMM.
 Capture recapture data is from [Nicholson et al](http://dx.doi.org/10.1071/MF12210).
-Also discussed are the Horvitz-Thompson estimator of abundance, as well as using the linear-model specification to include individual and temporarl covariates in capture-probabilities (e.g., for individual heterogeneity, sex, and effort information)
+Also discussed are the Horvitz-Thompson estimator of abundance, as well as using the linear-model specification to include individual and temporal covariates in capture-probabilities (e.g., for individual heterogeneity, sex, and effort information)

 See the [lecture PDF](./PART5_CJS/cjs.pdf) and [R/JAGS tutorial files](./PART5_CJS/) especially the file `R_cjs.R`.